Best Selling Books by Greg Roza

 Listen Up

-Communication is a two-way streetu0097we express and we receive information.
+Communication is a two-way street—we express and we receive information.
 Doing either without valuing the importance of each leads to a breakdown between ideas and people.
 This guidebook stresses the importance of being a skilled listener.
 Readers will understand the necessity and the art of pausing, appreciating, and being ready to receive communication from others.

 Drawing Frankenstein